 A great and hardy sea fishing bait, plenty of bait elastic keeps it in place and it lasts longer against the onslaught of crabs we see in some areas.
 Will catch most species dependant on the size of the bait used, a full large squid will pull in some good sized fish and is good for smoothhounds when peeler crab is not available.
 Squid is often used as tipping bait as it can help stop lug worm sliding off the hook or covering the pointed end.
-It is often used as a cocktail with other bait to target bigger fish, lug and squid for cod etc. I’ve had a few conger from Ty Croes on big squid baits and thornback rays by hooking the thicker end of the tentacles on as a tipper.
+It is often used as a cocktail with other bait to target bigger fish, lug and squid for cod etc. I’ve had a few conger from Ty Croes on big squid baits and thornback rays, try lugworm and hooking the thicker end of the tentacles on as a tipper.
 Dirty squid is favoured by anglers as it is unwashed so in theory retains its natural slime hence giving a better scent trail.
 In general squid is bought frozen and can be frozen again if it’s not looking too worse for ware.
 Again I have refrozen a few times but in summer it can soon go pinkish and off quickly.

 Blow lug isn’t usually as widely available in my experience, it is of little use after being frozen, apart from bulking up a main sea fishing bait in my opinion (I did use some to tip Sabaki rigs down the side of holyhead breakwater with good success after mini species so it does have it’s uses) as a stand alone bait it is a good bait for most species, I’ve fished really well with it.
 One evening blow lug tipped with mackerel was out fishing everything at Perch Rock.
 All in an excellent and often under used bait, just be careful when hooking as it can pop and goes everywhere leaving you with little left on the hook at times.
 Had a decent night at Ty Croes with Blow after being served wrong (asked for rag), ended up with 5 packs but couldn’t complain as it was a busy night.
 Top bait.